 In the 110th Congress and in the wake of the Supreme Court decision in District of Columbia v.
-Heller that the DC handgun ban violated an individual's right under the Second Amendment to possess a handgun, the House of Representatives passed legislation to overturn certain related DC gun laws.
+Heller that the DC handgun ban violated an individual's right under the Second Amendment to possess a handgun, the House of Representatives passed legislation (H.R.
+6691) to overturn certain related DC gun laws.
 Some Members of Congress maintained that the DC Council had not changed its laws to adequately reflect the "spirit" of the Supreme Court's decision.
-In the 111th Congress, pro gun Members of the Senate amended the DC voting rights bill (S. 160) with a similar amendment and passed that bill on February 26, 2009.
-House leadership, meanwhile, has reportedly been negotiating to end the impasse over the District's gun laws and bring its version of the DC voting rights bill (H.R.
-157) to the floor.
-Also, in the 111th Congress, the Credit CARD Act of 2009 (H.R.
-627; P.L.
-111-24) was successfully amended with a provision that would allow people to carry firearms in national parks and wildlife refuges.
+In the 111th Congress, pro-gun Members of the Senate amended the DC voting rights bill (S. 160) with a similar amendment and passed that bill on February 26, 2009.
+House leadership attempted to negotiate an end to the impasse over the District's gun laws and bring its version of the DC voting rights bill (H.R.
+157) to the floor; however, this bill was tabled.
+In the spring of 2010, efforts were made to revive the DC voting rights bill, but the bill managers decided to defer further consideration rather than risk amendments that would further overturn DC guns laws.